Richard Freudenberg (basketball): College basketball

 In February 2016, it was announced that Freudenberg has verbally committed to St. John's University.
 He had also considered Vanderbilt, Texas, Gonzaga and Boston College.
 He averaged 1.3 points as well as 1.3 rebounds a contest (26 games) as a freshman and decided to leave college after one year to turn pro.

 Professional basketball

 Shortly after leaving college, Freudenberg signed with German Basketball Bundesliga side Skyliners Frankfurt.

-In June 13, 2022, he announced his retirement from professional basketball to focus on his Business administration education, after not having appeared in any Bundesliga game since 2020 because of a foot injury.
+On June 13, 2022, he announced his retirement from professional basketball to focus on his Business administration education, after not having appeared in any Bundesliga game since 2020 because of a foot injury.

 International career

 In 2013, he was selected to play for the German under 16 national team, and attended the under 16 European Championships in Ukraine that year, averaging 6.4 points a game (9 contests).

 He also represented Germany at the 2015 under 18 European Championships in Greece, seeing action in nine contests, while tallying 5.0 points and 2.8 rebounds per outing.

 Freudenberg won gold at the 2016 Albert-Schweitzer-Tournament with the German under 18 national team and was also named to the All-Tournament Team.
 He averaged 5.4 points a contest at the 2017 FIBA Under-19 Basketball World Cup.
 In July 2018, he won bronze at the Under-20 European Championship.